Friday, February 20, 2009

 The Blooming like a Red Rose box is located in Vaill Point Park, St. Augustine, Florida.
 Vaill Point Road which leads to the park is off Rt.
 1. It is 4.6 miles north of Rt 206 and 3.1 miles south of Rt.
 312. The road only goes east from Rt.
 1 and it is the road next to Moultrie Creek.
 Turn onto Vaill Point Road and drive straight 0.8 miles to Vaill Point Park – the entrance is a lean to the left.

+After parking in the lot just inside the entrance find the nearby West trail into the woods.
+It is opposite the East trail which is across the clearing near the playground.
+As you follow the paved trail, take a right at the first fork, then a right at the next fork.
+Cross the footbridge.
+Soon you come to the cross trail.
 Turn left.
 Just before the next fork to the left is a lonely tree.
 Before arriving at this tree turn left facing the woods.
 The dead tree which is hiding the box is wasting away so it is hard to see from the trail, but from your position just an arms length from the lonely tree you are approximately 20 yards from teh box.
 Walk sort of straight ahead, taking the easiest pathway, and after approximately 20 yards you will see the box tucked in at the deteriorating dead tree base.

 It is a very small park and set of trails in the woods and there may be fellow visitors who will wonder why you have gone off the trail, but you know how to protect letterboxes.
 There is not too much growth around the box location, but as with any park area in Florida, keep alert for snakes, spiders, poison ivy, stuff like that.
 There was no trouble placing the box in December.
 Should be alright in the summer as well.